Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 EMBRACE Resort (in the Future)

-Thankfully, the owners of EMBRACE Resort see the need for additional food spots and are working to open a cafe, and later, a full-service restaurant.
+Thankfully, the owners of EMBRACE Resort saw the need for additional food spots.
+They opened a cafe in 2022 and intend to open a full-service restaurant.

 On an island as small as Staniel Cay, this is more challenging than you can imagine as there are limited workers and places for those workers to live.